 Are you going camping with a sizable group of people?
 If you don’t want to sleep shoulder to shoulder with your camping buddies, you’ll need a large tent.

-Large tents come as single rooms and multiple private rooms—but what is right for you?
 I will take you through the best large tents available on the market so you can make the best-informed decision.

 All the tents reviewed in this article are three-season tents.
 A three-season tent is suitable for use during spring, summer and fall, but not for typical winter weather.

 If you’re short on time, I can reveal that my choice of the best large tent is the Nemo Wagontop 8-Person Tent.

 The best large tents include: